 FREE Phone Health Evaluation

-As has been discussed above, natural and artificial flavorings are the same thing, with subtle differences in the origin.
+As has been discussed above, natural flavorings and artificial flavorings are the same thing, with subtle differences in the origin.
 While natural flavorings are made using chemicals obtained from the natural environment, artificial ones are made using synthetic chemicals made in the lab.
 While it might be tempting to think that the natural flavorings are better than the artificial ones, it has yet to be proved that they are of higher quality, safer and more cost effective than artificial flavorings.
-It might even be argued that the precision and safety measures governing the production of the chemical compounds behind artificial flavorings make them better than the natural ones.
+It might even be argued that the precision and safety measures governing the production of the chemical compounds behind artificial flavorings make them better than the natural flavorings.

 The following are our recommendations